bhattgauravNIT/DSA/Data Structures/BST/Notes/Notes.md

                         5        15

                                                     So o/p is 5,20,10,30

+            Top

             All nodes with same horizontal distance lies on same vertical line or are on same vertical level.
+We need to find the very first node for every new horizontal distance being encountered and thus use hashing to store horizontalDist -> [nodes.value]

-Horizontal distance is horizontalDist of leftChild = horizontalDist of parent - 1. horizontalDist of rightChild = horizontalDist of parent + 1.
+            Horizontal distance is
+            horizontalDist of leftChild = horizontalDist of parent - 1.
+            horizontalDist of rightChild = horizontalDist of parent + 1.